 - R Hepworth – Mrs Spina and Miss Manns

 - R Klee – Miss Williams and Mrs Kensett.

 Our P.E day is Friday morning.
 May we remind you to ensure that all your child’s kit is clearly labelled.

 You will find our curriculum information further down the page!

 - Written by Reception Class

-Early Years welcomed a very interesting visitor to the unit this week.
+Early Years welcomed a very special visitor to the unit.